 There are many different types of PVA that dissolve in different ways and are used in tons of products (including food, cosmetics, fishing nets… the list goes on).
 The PVA film that dishwasher or laundry tablets are wrapped in should disintegrate, but only when there are certain microbes around (which are added by city water treatment plants.
 I couldn’t find any information on whether PVA biodegrades in rural homes that use septic tanks, where no special microbes are added.)

-Basically, Cleancult and Dropps say the PVA they use dissolves well; Blueland says it’s possible that no PVA actually dissolves the way we want it to, so it’s better to avoid it.
+Basically, Cleancult and Dropps say the PVA they use dissolves well; Blueland says it’s possible that most PVA doesn’t actually dissolve the way we want it to, so it’s better to avoid it.

-So it’s possible that some plastic from Dropps and Cleancult pods get washed into rivers and lakes.
+So it’s possible that some PVA from Dropps and Cleancult pods get washed into rivers and lakes.
 Or it’s possible that PVA is totally safe.
-Honestly, there just wasn’t a lot of info out there about this, which is frustrating.
+Honestly, there just wasn’t a lot of conclusive research out there about this, which is frustrating.

 Note: I’ve asked all of these companies for more info about PVA.
 If any of them send me something useful, I’ll update this here.

-I emailed some questions about this to Dr. Karen Iveson who is Dropps’ VP of R&D. She cleared up two things:
+Someone did send me something useful.
+I emailed some questions about this to Dr. Karen Iveson, Dropps’ VP of R&D. She cleared up two things:

 - No, PVA does not dissolve into petroleum or microplastics.